 Some universities provide students with the chance to home in on the business side of social media.
 For instance, a Bachelor of Arts in Communication program might offer an emerging media strategy and social media concentration.
 This focus enables students to deeply analyze the ever-evolving social media market, along with how various patterns and trends shape business-to-consumer interactions in today’s interconnected world.
 This concentration enables students to develop the creative and interpersonal skills necessary to succeed in a varied market.

 Step 2: Build On-the-Job Experience

 As previously stated, becoming a social media manager typically involves working up from an entry-level role.
-For this relatively new job in communications, this could mean starting out as a social media specialist, coordinator or community manager.
+For this relatively new job in communications, this could mean starting out as a social media specialist, coordinator, or community manager.
 These opportunities can allow aspiring social media managers to gain hands-on experience with manager oversight.
-Eventually, social media specialists or coordinators and community managers can apply the lessons they’ve learned to a midrange position, such as social media manager.
+Eventually, social media specialists or coordinators and community managers can apply the lessons they’ve learned to a mid-level position, such as social media manager.

 Students wishing to eventually progress beyond the realm of social media manager may consider pursuing an MBA, particularly one with a marketing concentration.
-Doing so may put them in a position to pursue a senior communications role within a company, such as marketing manager or promotions manager.
+Doing so may put them in a position to pursue a senior communications role in a company, such as marketing manager or promotions manager.

 Skills a Social Media Manager Needs

-While the role of social media manager may seem new because it focuses on recently developed communication spaces, the skills needed to succeed in the position are similar to the ones used in corporate communication.
+While the role of social media manager may seem new because it focuses on recently developed communication techniques, the skills needed to succeed in the position are similar to the ones used in corporate communication.

 Writing well and creatively is an essential function for this role.
 The social media manager helps build the online face of the company and therefore must exhibit a good command of the intended audience’s language, including the appropriate tone and terminology.
 Social media managers also communicate in the voice that aligns with the company’s overall message and principles so that interactions with the public are perceived as authentic and genuine.